Russia’s Putin-Medvedev ruling tandem is officially over.

 The career-bureaucrat Mishustin certainly does not fit this description.
 He seems to be close to the siloviki – those who came into politics from security, military, or similar services – but not one of them.
 Successful in modernizing the tax collection system and having worked for a German private equity fund, Mishustin will supposedly introduce new information technologies in the public administration.

 He is not an ideologue and lacks political ambitions.
 Therefore, he will protect the wealth of the ruling elite from anti-corruption crusaders like Navalny.
-And despite much speculation, Mishustin is not Putin’s successor, but loyal bureaucrat willing to implement the extremely pricey May Decrees issued by Russia’s president.
+And despite much speculation, Mishustin is not Putin’s successor, but a loyal bureaucrat willing to implement the extremely pricey May Decrees issued by Russia’s president.

 Putin’s Constitutional Changes